Intriguing Properties of Diffusion Models: An Empirical Study of the Natural Attack Capability in Text-to-Image Generative Models

 These recent studies motivate us to further investigate the security risks of diffusion models.
-In this work, we identify simple but intriguing properties of the images generated by text-to-image diffusion models, in which text prompts guide the image generation process via a contrastive image-text supervision model, such as OpenAI CLIP~\cite{radford2021learning} guides the image generation process via text prompts.
+In this work, we discover simple but intriguing properties of the images generated by text-to-image diffusion models, in which text prompts guide the image generation process via a contrastive image-text supervision model, such as OpenAI CLIP~\cite{radford2021learning}.
 Fig.~\ref{fig:poc_image} shows representative examples that motivate this work.
-We generate the stop sign images using state-of-the-art diffusion models with text prompts that intentionally break the fundamental properties that humans use to identify stop signs, such as red color and octagonal shape, but the text prompt still contains the object name (stop sign).
-As shown, the diffusion models strictly follow our instructions and generate images that are not generally recognized as stop signs, since legitimate stop signs should not be blue or rectangular.
-Surprisingly, many popular deep neural network (DNN)-based object detectors still recognize these examples as stop signs with high confidence.
-We define this new attack as the Natural Denoising Diffusion (NDD) attack.
-These results suggest that object detectors may use imperceptible features embedded by diffusion models, and lead us to question that:
+We generate the stop sign images using state-of-the-art diffusion models with text prompts that intentionally break the fundamental properties that humans use to identify stop signs (e.g., red color and octagonal shape) in the human visual system (HVS)~\cite{grill2004human,ge2022contributions,ilyas2019adversarial}, while the text prompt still contains the object name ``stop sign''.

+As shown, the diffusion models faithfully follow our instructions and generate images that should not be recognized as stop signs since legitimate stop signs should not be blue or rectangular.
+However, many state-of-the-art Deep Neural Network (DNN)-based object detectors still recognize these examples as stop signs with surprisingly high confidence.
+These results suggest that these object detectors can be highly affected by imperceptible features embedded by diffusion models.
+We recognize this phenomenon as a new type of adversarial attack because the fundamental properties of the target object should be removed by maliciously designed text prompts.
+We name it the Natural Denoising Diffusion (NDD) attack and pursue the following question in this study:

-\textit{Do the images generated by the diffusion model have a natural attack capability against the DNN models?} The rest of this paper is structured to validate the question.
-We first construct our dataset, named the Natural Diffusion Denoising Attack (NDDA) dataset, to systematically understand the natural attack capability of diffusion models.
-We use 3 state-of-the-art diffusion models to collect the images with and without robust features that play essential roles in our human visual system (HVS)~\cite{grill2004human,ge2022contributions,ilyas2019adversarial}.
+\textit{Do images generated by diffusion models have natural attack capability against DNN models?} The rest of this paper is structured to validate the question.
+We first construct our dataset, named the Natural Diffusion Denoising Attack (NDDA) dataset, to systematically understand the natural attack capability in diffusion models (\S\ref{sec:dataset_design}).
+We use 3 state-of-the-art diffusion models to collect the images with and without robust features that play essential roles in the HVS.
 Following prior works~\cite{grill2004human,ge2022contributions}, we define 4 robust features: shape, color, text, and pattern.